 In the 20th century, the terms "music" and "sound media" began to intersect in a fundamental way, encompassing a spectrum of materials, from manuscript and printed scores for classical music through popular sheet music and film scores, to commercial and non-commercial sound recordings of popular, serious, and traditional musics; in addition, recordings were made of the spoken word.
 Our music and sound media collections span this spectrum of manuscript, printed, and recorded materials, relating to composers who were responsible for creating the works or to performers who brought them to public consciousness, either through re-creation or through media presentation.

-Our extensive sound recording collections are held in the Belfer Audio Archive, one of the largest archives of recorded sound in the USA, holding formats from the earliest experimental recordings on tinfoil to modern digital media.
+Our extensive sound recording collections are held in the Belfer Audio Laboratory and Archive, one of the largest archives of recorded sound in the USA, holding formats from the earliest experimental recordings on tinfoil to modern digital media.
 Music recordings at the Belfer include classical, jazz, popular, film, patriotic, novelty, folk, country, ethnic and experimental genres.
 Spoken word recordings encompass political leaders, poets, philosophers, and famous actors, as well as early radio broadcasts and unreleased discs from major recordings companies.
 Famous voices on the non-musical recordings include Thomas Edison, Amelia Earhart, Albert Einstein, Margaret Bourke-White, Richard Neutra, Albert Schweitzer and Benjamin Spock.

 A great variety of notable participants in 20th-century music and sound media are represented in our archives, including, among small collections of materials: correspondence of Luigi Cherubini, Charles Gounod, Percy Grainger, Hans Kindler, Jacques Offenbach, Tony Pastor, Rudolf Serkin and Igor Stravinsky; manuscript scores of Henry Purmont Eames, Carlisle Floyd, Franz Liszt, Joseph J. McGrath, Alexander Russell, Kaikhosru Sorabji, Jule Styne and Jacques Wolfe; a manuscript of an early Gregorian chant; manuscript scores and papers of Grace Shattuck Bail, Grace E. Bush, Eloise Heaton and Bernard Rogers; papers of Louis Gruenberg, Charles Huerter and Leo Sowerby; papers and the bookplate collection of Louis Krasner; correspondence and music programs of Andre Polah; correspondence and sheet music of Sidney Lanier; papers and manuscript scores of New Music Edition; papers from the International Ladies’ Garment Workers’ Union satirical musical revue (1937); and the Anita Reschke collection of opera recordings.